jgomez-ca/jogomezt/README.md

 - 👋 Hi, I’m @jogomezt
-- 👀 I’m interested in web design, user experience interaction research and design
+- 👀 I’m interested in web design and development, user experience interaction, research and design
 - 🌱 I’m currently learning as much as I can about CSS, JS (and different frameworks), PHP, SQL, Mongo, Python, and really trying C++ (as a personal challenge)
 - 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me?
 Easy, drop a line...